MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Get all reservations 2023-06-06

 Returns all reservations associated with the given enterprise.
-This operation uses [Pagination](../guidelines/pagination.md).
+This operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md)..

 ### Request